zhanyang01/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from Insurahub.
-Do note that so long as `clear` is contained in your commands, details in Insurahub will be deleted
+Clears all entries from InsuraHub.
+Do note that so long as `clear` is contained in your commands, details in InsuraHub will be deleted

 Format: `clear`